South Arcot District (Madras Presidency): Demographics

 South Arcot had a population of 2,349,894 in 1901 and was the third most populous district in Madras Presidency.
 94 percent of the population were Hindus while 3 percent were Muslims and 3 percent Christian, of whom, 92 percent were Roman Catholics.
 Tamil is official language.

 Economy

 The economy of the district is largely agricultural.
-Attempts were made in the early part of the 19th century to establish iron mines at Porto Novo but failed due to lack of fuel.
+Attempts were made in the early part of the 19th century to establish iron mine named Porto Novo Iron Works at Porto Novo but failed due to lack of fuel.
 The most important industrial units in the district were the East India Distilleries factories at Nellikuppam and Thiruvennainallur.
 Chidambaram was an important centre of cotton and silk weaving.